Library Fact Sheets

-The 25th Intelligence Squadron (IS) is based at Hurlburt Field, FL and is commanded by Lt Col Jared B. Patrick.
-The squadron has an authorized strength of 252 airborne, ground, and support personnel assigned to the unit headquarters at Hurlburt Field as well as at four geographically-separated detachments.
+The 25th Intelligence Squadron (IS) is based at Hurlburt Field, FL and is commanded by Lt Col Eric G. Mack.
+The squadron has an authorized strength of 262 airborne, ground, and support personnel assigned to the unit headquarters at Hurlburt Field as well as at two geographically-separated detachments, and two operating locations.
 The 25 IS reports to the 361st Intelligence, Surveillance and Reconnaissance (ISR) Group and Air Force ISR Agency, Lackland AFB, TX and is under the operational control of the 1st Special Operations Wing, Hurlburt Field, FL.

-Mission The 25 IS is a selectively-manned and uniquely tasked unit, chartered to provide specialized intelligence across the spectrum of conflict.
+The 25 IS conducts airborne ISR to provide threat warning and precision geo-location to AFSOC and Joint Special Operations Forces.
 Squadron personnel are qualified to operate as aircrew on board every combat aircraft within the Air Force Special Operations Command (AFSOC) inventory.
 By integrating all-source intelligence and electronic combat capability for special operations forces (SOF), the 25 IS has made Air Force ISR Agency resources integral to SOF mission planning, rehearsal, and execution.

-In order to provide tailored SIGINT support to AFSOC units across the globe, the 25th IS has a unique section of Network and Signals Analysts.
-Their charter is to provide direct support to deployed airborne operators, feed tailored SIGINT into special operations mission planning and targeting, and enable airborne precision geo-location operations.
+In order to provide tailored support to AFSOC units across the globe, the 25 IS has a unique section of Network and Signals Analysts.
+Their charter is to provide direct support to deployed airborne operators, feed tailored intelligence data into special operations mission planning and targeting, and enable airborne precision geo-location operations.

 In 2009, the 25 IS stood up a new mission: Tactical Systems Operators (TSO--pronounced "tizzo").
-The Squadron is now executing an airborne precision geo-location capability vital to worldwide AFSOC missions.
-TSOs fly as primary aircrew onboard a wide variety of aircraft to operate, evaluate, and manage airborne ISR information and related ground processing systems.
+The Squadron is now executing an airborne precision geo-location capability vital to worldwide AFSOC and Joint Task Force missions.
+TSOs fly as primary aircrew onboard a wide variety of aircraft to operate, evaluate, and manage airborne ISR information and related intelligence processing systems.
 Their primary mission is to provide precision geo-location, interface with other units, and perform and assist with mission planning.

-25 IS Detachments Detachment 2, 25 IS is located at RAF Mildenhall, UK.
+Detachment 2, 25 IS is located at RAF Mildenhall, UK.
 It is operationally tasked by 352d Special Operations Group (AFSOC).
 The team at Det 2 is made up of DSOs, analysts, military and contractor maintenance technicians, and staff personnel.
 It is through the SS teamwork that aircrew on AFSOC aircraft are supported in exercise, training, and in combat with real-time threat warning and enhanced situational awareness.
-To this end, RAF Mildenhall DSOs have flown several thousand combat hours starting in the mid-1990s and in most AFSOC operations since then, supporting EUCOM, AFRICOM, and CENTCOM AORs.
+To this end, RAF Mildenhall DSOs have flown several thousand combat hours starting in the mid-1990s and in most AFSOC operations since then, supporting USEUCOM, USAFRICOM, and USCENTCOM AORs.

-Detachment 5 and Detachment 6, 25th IS are located at Bagram Air Base and Kandahar Air Base, Afghanistan.
-These units are in direct support of joint special operations task forces deployed for Operation ENDURING FREEDOM.
+Detachment 5, 25 IS in Afghanistan operates in direct support of joint special operations task forces deployed for Operation ENDURING FREEDOM.
 The operators, analysts, and maintenance personnel provide threat warning and specialized intelligence to special operations aircrews and ground strike forces, and have flown tens of thousands of combat operations since the beginning of OEF.

 Maintenance and Mission Support